kengz/aiva/docs/DEVELOPMENT.md

 # Development Guide

-AIVA is created as an A.I. interface without hassle for developers.
+AIVA is created as an A.I. general purpose interface for developers; it has an NLP interface and KB brain out of the box.
 We take care of the crucial backend and system, so *developers can focus on things that matter*.

-If you have a new idea, such as a pizza finder, tone analyzer, pattern recognizer, image analysis etc., simply focus on writing that, and use the AIVA NLP interface and KB brain out of the box.
-You shouldn't have to worry about creating a website, app, or bot interface from scratch just to serve your idea to users.
+You can focus on writing your app/module backend.
+When done, plugging it into AIVA shall be way more trivial than writing a frontend website.
+For example, I can write a credit card benefit finder, then plug it in to AIVA by writing a simple interface script.

 ## Polyglot environment